 After all, it sits near St. Mark’s and reminds visitors of prohibition-era New York with swank leather booths and suave animal heads displayed on the walls.

-However, what really sets this place apart as one of the most unique restaurants in NYC is the fact that you can only gain entry via an ordinary, old-school telephone booth at Crif Dogs (a hole-in-the-wall place with great deep fried hot dogs).
+However, what sets this place apart is the fact that you can only gain entry via an ordinary, old-school telephone booth at Crif Dogs (a hole-in-the-wall with great deep-fried hot dogs).

 And once you do uncover this phone booth of awesome, you’ll then have to dial a secret telephone code just to step inside.